clojure/tools.cli/README.md

 ;; for the argument that an option expects.
 It is only needed when the long ;; form specification of the option is not given, only the short form.
 In ;; addition, :id must be specified to provide the internal keyword name for ;; the option.
-There is no way to specify that an option itself is mandatory.
+If you want to indicate that an option itself is required, ;; you can use the :missing key to provide a message that will be shown ;; if the option is not present.

 ;; The :default values are applied first to options.
 Sometimes you might want ;; to apply default values after parsing is complete, or specifically to